 - Control your cholesterol and blood pressure.

-- Drink alcohol only in moderation.
-This means no more than 1 drink a day for women and no more than 2 drinks a day for men.
+- If you choose to drink alcohol, limit your drinking to no more than 1 drink a day for women and no more than 2 drinks a day for men.

 - Eat healthy and get active.
 Aim for 2 hours and 30 minutes of moderate aerobic activity every week.